What You Need to Open a Staffing Agency

 2. Get your company name trademarked

 Decide on a good name for your business.
-It should be easy to remember and stand out from the competition.
-Once you’ve checked that it’s not already in use by another company, get it trademarked and registered with your local authorities.
+It should be easy to remember and help you stand out from the competition.
+Once you’ve checked that the name is not already in use by another company, get it trademarked and registered with your local authorities.
 Now is also a good time to purchase a domain name for your website.
 There’s no need to design a full website just yet, but it can be worthwhile to design a simple “Coming Soon” landing page through a free website builder.

-All US-based businesses need an EIN for tax purposes.
-This can be easily done online for free through the IRS website and shouldn’t take more than 15-minutes.
+One of the government requirements for starting a staffing agency – or any U.S.-based businesses – is to apply for an Employee Identification Number or EIN.
+An EIN is required for tax purposes.
+You can do this free online through the IRS website and it shouldn’t take more than 15-minutes.
 To apply, you must have a valid Taxpayer Identification Number (SSN, ITIN, EIN) and be the principal owner of the business entity.

-5. Open a business bank account and apply for licensing
+5. Open a business bank account and apply for a license

 6. Get insured